fluid-project/infusion-docs/src/documents/tutorial-gettingStartedWithInfusion/RendererComponents.md

 This directs the framework to automatically refresh the rendered view whenever the computed converted currency value is updated - this is done by binding a listener onto the renderer's automatically generated `refreshView` method to trigger from any changes received to the model's `result` field.

 Arranging declaratively to perform the currency conversion requires a more interesting kind of definition.
 Any transformation that can be expressed as part of Infusion's [Model Transformation](../to-do/ModelTransformation.md) system can be used to construct a [Model Relay](../ModelRelay.md) rule which can keep two component models (or two parts of the same component model) synchronised with each other's changes, where the synchronisation automatically takes account of a transformation rule.
 In this case we can recognise that the transformation performed by this component is one of the standard rules supplied with the framework, [`fluid.transforms.linearScale`](http://wiki.gpii.net/index.php/Architecture_-_Available_transformation_functions#Scale_value_with_optional_offset_.28fluid.transforms.linearScale.29) (if it weren't part of the standard set, it would be easy to use any suitable free function as the transforming rule).
-With the current Infusion version of 1.5, this requires upgrading the base grade of our component from `fluid.rendererComponent` to `fluid.rendererRelayComponent`.
-This requirement will go away in Infusion 2.0, along with the use of the "old renderer".
-The relay rule looks like this:

 ```javascript
 modelRelay: {